 My teaching reflects a commitment to building relationships both within and beyond the classroom.
 Drawing on the complimentary links between my research and teaching, I encourage students to build active connections between course material and their everyday lives in the world around them.
 In the classroom, I draw from a range of disciplines, including geography, history, political economy, and ethnic studies.
 I teach geography not as an object of analysis but as an approach to understanding the world that connects various disciplines, methodologies, and topics.

 I have a wide range of teaching experience, including courses in Human Geography, Cultural Geography, Latin American Studies, Environment & Society, and Global Environmental Change.
 I am also engaged in public forms of scholarship, and I value opportunities to extend my teaching beyond the traditional classroom.

-My teaching portfolio is available here.
+My teaching portfolio is available upon request.